 “They are doing an excellent job; all the teachers and staff are very compassionate and welcoming and always there to answer any questions if you have anything you are concerned about,” she adds.

 With both the homeschool membership program and the half-time program it’s not unusual for what began as extra-curricular involvement or part-time studies to develop into full-time enrolment.

 Mya in Grade 8 is one of several students who enrolled first year full-time this fall at MCS.
 She previously experienced a mix of being homeschooled, a year at a public school, as well as time in the mission field.
 Her first memory at MCS is the day she attended in Grade 2 when she played with playdough and read.
 She also recalls being an angel in the Christmas play.

 “I love being at school every day,” she says, noting that she enjoys seeing her teacher and knowing what’s happening daily.

 Grade 6 student Ashley was homeschooled from kindergarten to Grade 5.
 “I enjoy that there are a lot of kids to play with,” she says.
 “While being home-schooled, I had to play with my brothers.”

-Through opening its doors and embracing homeschooling families in its community, MCS has in turn been blessed with several families choosing to enroll their children at the school.
+Through opening its doors and embracing homeschooling families in its community, MCS has in turn been blessed by several families choosing to enroll their children at the school.
 Mrs. Mercer says the school intends to continue being accessible to more families, and the homeschooling programs are a way for more parents to connect with the school.

 “We want to continue to open our doors and allow others to access it who might not otherwise be able to,” she says.

 With many families in the area choosing homeschooling, providing both the Homeschool membership and Half-time program enables MCS to engage these families with Christian education and enjoy fellowship.
-In the experience of MCS, both the school and the homeschooling families benefit from the creative programs that are building community and connection.
+In the experience of MCS, both the school and the homeschooling families benefit from the creative programs that build community and connection.